 - Acupuncture.
 Involves the use of tiny needles strategically placed along the body’s “meridians,” promoting relaxation while allowing energy flow to be restored.

 - Art therapy.
 Using artistic expression to help communicate inner emotions or experiences that are difficult to articulate in therapy.

 - Nutrition and exercise.
 An emphasis on restoring health and strength to the body is accomplished through a focus on healthy food choices and getting regular exercise.

-A mental health retreat provides a comprehensive approach to treating mental health disorders while nurturing mind, body, and spiritual wellness.
-Reach out to Mental Health Hope today at (877) 967-9274 to arrange for your stay at a mental health retreat.
+Mental health retreats provides a comprehensive approach to treating mental health disorders while nurturing mind, body, and spiritual wellness.
+Reach out to Mental Health Hope today at (877) 967-9274 to learn about your options.